-You might be familiar with using lookups to associate values from one table to another.
+You might be familiar with using relation columns to associate values from one table to another.
 This works well to pull in a list of all associated values into your row, but what if you want to pull them in individually?

 Inside this Article